Xavier vs. Oakland: Odds, spread, over/under - November 27

 Xavier vs. Oakland Betting Trends

-- Xavier has compiled a 3-2-0 record against the spread this season.
+- Xavier has won three games against the spread this season, while failing to cover twice.

-- So far this season, two of the Musketeers games have gone over the point total.

-- Oakland has covered in each of its six games with a spread this year.

 - So far this season, three out of the Golden Grizzlies' six games with an over/under have hit the over.